MattTWakefield/CRR_2018/README.md

 ### ArcGIS.py
 Called by readcensus.R.
 This is responsible for the spatial join of Fire Departments to blocks.

+### datapull.R
+Gathers call volume data from sql server table, and creates R object (.rds)

 ### oldfatalities.R
 Gathers fatality statistics from Access database and NFIRS data warehouse files.

-### datapull.R
-Gathers call volume data from sql server table, and creates R object (.rds)

 ### ResponseTimes.R
 Uses the cv.RMD file to generate response time data for fire calls.

+### FireRates.R
+Develops data regarding structure fires.